ibm-cloud-docs/virtual-servers/vsi_dedicated_host.md

 # Dedicated hosts and dedicated instances

-Dedicated hosts are virtual servers that allow you to specify in which data center and POD you want the host placed.
-You then assign instances, or virtual machines, to a specific host for maximum control over workload placement and flexible cost-provisioning options.
+Dedicated hosts are virtual servers that allow you to specify the data center and POD in which you want your host placed.
+You then assign instances, or virtual machines, to a specific host for maximum control over workload placement and for flexible cost-provisioning options.
 {:shortdesc}

 ## Guaranteed capacity